 23. Any nuisance issues (Noise, light, odour?)
-No nuisance Mitigation Nuisance

-issues may be issues will be

-necessary an ongoing

-concern

-24. Any contamination issues No Minor Major

-24. Any contamination issues contamination mitigation mitigation

-issues required required

-Site in flood Site in flood Site in flood

-zone 1 or 2 or zone 3a or zone 3b

-no flooding for flooded once (functional

-25. Any known flooding issues more than 25 in last 25 flood plain)

-years years or flooded

-more than

-once in last

-25 years

-26. Any drainage issues.
-No drainage Need for Need for

-issues mitigation. substantial

-identified. mitigation.
+No nuisance issues Mitigation may be necessary Nuisance issues will be an ongoing concern 24.
+Any contamination issues No contamination issues Minor mitigation required Major mitigation required 25.
+Any known flooding issues Site in flood zone 1 or 2 or no flooding for more than 25 years Site in flood zone 3a or flooded once in last 25 years Site in flood zone 3b (functional flood plain) or flooded more than once in last 25 years 26.
+Any drainage issues.
+No drainage issues identified.
+Need for mitigation.
+Need for substantial mitigation.